|

 presentation includes an overview to the concept of "Functional

-"What is she trying to tell us?"
-The focus of this workshop
+something, "What is she trying to tell us?"
+The focus of

-Inventory" and a look at some environmental components that may
+to the "Pathways Inventory" and a look at some environmental

 1.5 - 2 hours (return to topic menu)